stacks-network/docs/_develop/overview_auth.md

 [`redirectToSignInWithAuthRequest`](http://blockstack.github.io/blockstack.js/index.html#redirecttosigninwithauthrequest),
 blockstack.js checks if a `blockstack:` protocol handler is installed and, if so, redirects the user to `blockstack:<authRequestToken>`.
-This passes the authentication request token from the app to the Blockstack Browser, which will in turn validate the request and display an authentication dialog.
+This passes the authentication request token from the app to the local Blockstack Browser.
+If the local Blockstack Browser is not installed, the call is directed to the web version of the Blockstack Browser.

 ## Manifest file